Chlorine Allergy: Could Chlorine Be Fueling A Rash & Your Allergy Symptoms?

 - Sneezing: Sneezing is one of the most common symptoms after inhaling chlorine fumes, especially after staying around pools or using household chemicals too often.
 Runny nose and nasal congestion may also occur due to chlorine’s irritant nature or because of seasonal allergies.

-- Skin irritation: Chlorine can lead to skin problems, such as dryness, redness, itchiness, skin lesions or chlorine allergy rash, scales or crust in the skin, and hives (itchy bumps).
+- Skin irritation or rash: Chlorine can lead to skin problems, such as dryness, redness, itchiness, skin lesions or chlorine allergy rash, scales or crust in the skin, and hives (itchy bumps).
 It can also trigger eczema flare-ups and a condition similar to “swimmer’s itch” (a skin rash caused by an allergic reaction to certain microscopic parasites that infect some birds and mammals).

 - Nausea: Several people have claimed to experience vomiting and dizziness after exposure to high chlorine levels.
 In some extreme cases, people with chlorine allergy may also experience delusions.